In a Nutshell: Who I am and What I Offer

 Alaska, Reading, Writing, Idea Generation, and More

-Science- and literacy-based programs showcase the differences between Alaska and your state (for out-of-state schools) and how I work as an author.
-These programs support curriculum standards, CCSS, and the New Generation Science Standards, while exciting students about reading, writing, publishing, and science.
+Science- and literacy-based programs showcase the differences between Alaska and your state (for out-of-state schools), how I work as an author and how this is similar to students’ work.
+These programs support curriculum standards while exciting students about reading, writing, publishing, and science.

 Program options for your Author Event